mstflotfy/mstflotfy.github.io/index.md

 I looked for a beginner-friendly first programming language to learn and choose Swift, which led me to SwiftUI.
 I am currently, very slowly, working on finishing the [free online course 100 days with SwiftUI](https://www.hackingwithswift.com/100/swiftui).

-My initial intentions were to build this blog without coding to focus on SwiftUI and the many other things I got into.
+My initial intentions were to [start this blog](/dev/how-to-start-a-blog/) without coding to focus on SwiftUI and the many other things I got into.
 But the allure of [static websites and Jamstack](https://jamstack.org/what-is-jamstack/) pulled me in.

 I am still at the beginning of this endeavor.
 I try to simplify some of the things I initially struggled with in the [DEV](/dev/) section.